 In the past few years, a lot has changed both in our personal and professional lives.
 The coronavirus pandemic has had workers riding every form of emotion a human can feel.
 Quite unexpectedly, we have gone from working in an office surrounded by our colleagues, laughing and generally enjoying ourselves to working from home, following social distancing.

 A nine-to-five job is now a thing of the past.
 Lately, professionals can choose their space, be it a home or a cafeteria with WiFi, to work, and virtual sessions for a multinational company aren’t just limited to interactions over Skype or Zoom.
 Whether you’re fully or partially remote, knowing your co-workers is important as it helps create a successful and motivated team.
+And if you work at home you can enjoy things like the central park obelisk.

 Successful team-building exercises help employees to open up.
 Some activities can also involve your staff’s close friends and immediate family.
 When co-workers open up about their surroundings, likes, or dislikes, it creates a sense of trust and community.